FarronF/limerick-council-meetings/meetings/2017/05/29-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th March 2017.md

 those in the sector whose commercial rates liability was in excess of €21,000.
 The support

-grant payment was set at 4% of the total rates, including arrears.--- 8
+grant payment was set at 4% of the total rates, including arrears.
+---
+8

 Members thanked the A/Head of Finance and Administrative Officer for the